-- 1. The evaluator shall perform biometric enrolment that results in creation of samples from which templates will be created that do not satisfy the assessment criteria described in assessment criteria for samples (e.g. presenting biometric samples of low quality) - 2.
-The evaluator may examine feedback messages shown (e.g. "Finger too wet" in case of fingerprint verification) to understand how the evaluator can present a biometric characteristic that does not meet the assessment criteria for samples - 3.
+- 1. The evaluator shall perform biometric enrolment that results in creation of samples from which templates will be created that do not satisfy the assessment criteria described in quality assessment criteria report (e.g. presenting biometric samples of low quality) - 2.
+The evaluator may examine feedback messages shown (e.g. "Finger too wet" in case of fingerprint verification) to understand how the evaluator can present a biometric characteristic that does not meet the quality assessment criteria report - 3.
 The evaluator may ask the developer how low quality samples can be created if the TOE does not show any feedback messages - 4.
-The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that the TOE does not create enrolment templates from samples that do not meet the assessment criteria specified in the assessment criteria for samples - 5.
-The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that any enrolment templates are created by TOE from samples that meet the assessment criteria specified in the assessment criteria for samples correctly
+The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that the TOE does not create enrolment templates from samples that do not meet the assessment criteria specified in the quality assessment criteria report - 5.
+The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that any enrolment templates are created by TOE from samples that meet the assessment criteria specified in the quality assessment criteria report correctly